mtumilowicz/js-nodejs-websocket-workshop/README.md

     |CLOSED       |3        |The connection is closed or couldn’t be opened.   |
 1. once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data
+1. If the server chooses to accept the incoming connection, it MUST reply with a valid HTTP response:
+    * 101 response code, HTTP/1.1 101 Switching Protocols
+    * required headers according to: [Opening handshake headers summary](#Opening-handshake-headers-summary)
-1. server selects one or none of the acceptable protocols () and echoes that value in its handshake to indicate that it has selected that protocol
+1. server selects one or none of the acceptable protocols and echoes that value in its handshake to indicate that it has selected that protocol
     * the server has to prove to the client that it received the client's WebSocket handshake, so that the server does not accept connections that are not WebSocket connections